-How does meditation lead to greater understanding than one’s teachers?
+How does meditation lead a person to have greater understanding than his teachers?
 Two possibilities come to mind: 1) the teachers are not personally meditating, and/or 2) meditation leads to greater personal insights than can be communicated by a teacher.
 Teaching must be internalized and owned as the result of personal meditation.
 Teachers can share their insights, but you really never grasp them and retain them until you exert your own energy to think about God’s Word.

 If you meditate on God’s Word, it will change your life.
 Joshua 1:8 says,

 This book of the law shall not depart out of thy mouth; but thou shalt meditate therein day and night, that thou mayest observe to do according to all that is written therein: for then thou shalt make thy way prosperous, and then thou shalt have good success.